mikeyaworski/Utility-Discord-Bot/docs/Supabase-Instructions.md

-# Using a free, managed datbase
+# Using a free, managed database

 Prior to Heroku removing their free tier, it was smart to use Heroku's free tier to get a managed Postgres database.
-The current alternative is [Supbase](https://app.supabase.com/).
+The current alternative is [Supabase](https://app.supabase.com/).

 1. Create an account and a project.
 1. Use a password.
 Make it *UNIQUE* since this password will be pasted into your environment variables